flatlanderone/igpclassic/Documentation/faq.md

 - [13.
 How to disable EAC for 7 Days To Die](#13-how-to-disable-eac-for-7-days-to-die)
 - [14.
 How to verify 7 Days To Die game files](#14-how-to-verify-7-days-to-die-game-files)
 - [15.
 Why you shouldn't use Vortex to install and manage 7 Days To Die mods](#15-why-you-shouldnt-use-vortex-to-install-and-manage-7-days-to-die-mods)

- 1. How to disable crosshairs when aiming down the sights?

- 2. How to control the recoil of the M-134 Minigun?

- 3. What weapons are added to the game by IZY Classic?

- 4. How do I toggle the Weapon Flashlight Mod when the Kick attack is enabled?

- 5. How do I toggle the Helmet Light Mod when the Kick attack is enabled?

- 6. How do I disable the Kick attack?

- 7. How can I play only with the vanilla replacement guns and disable all the other weapons?

- 8. Is the mod compatible with the current **experimental** version of 7 Days To Die?

- 9. Will you help me if I refuse to provide the log file?

- 10. How to find the log file and share it via pastebin.com

- 11. How to share a screenshot via pasteboard.co

- 12. How to set up mod setings on a dedicated server

- 13. How to disable EAC for 7 Days To Die

- 14. How to verify 7 Days To Die game files

- 15. Why you shouldn't use Vortex to install and manage 7 Days To Die mods

 ***
 ***